andrews1022/react-typescript-project-setup/gatsby/contentful-blog-starter.md

 ### Converting Components

-Now let's update the components to `.tsx`!
-The steps are similar to the pages:
+Now let's update the components to `.tsx`

 - Rename `index.js` to `index.tsx`
 - Setup type for the props (if any)